Alan Chambers MBE is a Polar Explorer and Arctic Adventurer.

 Alan’s other expeditions have included:

-- Cycled 1800 miles from Gibraltar to the UK across Europe for Charity.
+- Cycling 1800 miles from Gibraltar to the UK across Europe for Charity.

-- A member of the first team in the world to traverse Iceland during winter.
+- Being a member of the first team ever to traverse Iceland during winter.

 - Led the ‘Highest Classroom on Earth’ trekking to Everest base camp – BBC doc.